LinkedDataFragments/Server.Java/README.md

 If no parameter is set, it looks for a default `config-example.json` in the folder of the deployed WAR file.

 ## Status
-This is software is still under development.
+This software is still under development.
 It currently supports:
 - HDT & Jena TDB data sources
 - HTML, Turtle, NTriples, JsonLD, RDF/XML output